SKevo18/mh_mods/README.md

 The tools aims to simplify this process as much as possible, and to provide a simple way to share mods with others.
 It also includes a webserver, which can be used to build and download modded data files on the fly, without the need for end-users to use the command-line tool at all.

+### What is the gopatch format about?

+It's a custom format I have developed for the purpose of patching and joining multiple modded files together in an unified way that doesn't make mods overwrite each others' changes.
+Please, see this repository for more information: https://github.com/SKevo18/gopatch

 ## Credits

 This tool wouldn't be possible without the help of a few talented humans.
 I'd like to thank the following people for their help towards making this tool a reality: